EM4Volts/NAWA/README.md

 You have to have Python 3.10 or higher installed

+### IF YOU USED NAWA BEFORE 2.4.4a PLEASE PRESS THE REMOVE BUTTON, LAUNCH THE GAME AND SAVE WITHOUT MOD WEAPONS, THEN USE THE NEW NAWA VERSION TO FIX WEAPON ORDER

 ### PLEASE REFER TO THE [WIKI](https://github.com/EM4Volts/NAWA/wiki) PAGE TO KNOW HOW TO USE NAWA